Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

   // if aFuzzyValue=0.: the Fuzzy option is off
   //  if aFuzzyValue>0.: the Fuzzy option is on aBuilder.SetFuzzyValue(aFuzzyValue);
   //
+  // safe mode - avoid modification of the arguments Standard_Boolean bSafeMode = Standard_True;
+  // if bSafeMode == Standard_True  - the safe mode is switched on
+  // if bSafeMode == Standard_False - the safe mode is switched off
+  aBuilder.SetNonDestructive(bSafeMode);
+  //
+  // gluing options - for coinciding arguments BOPAlgo_GlueEnum aGlueOpt = BOPAlgo_GlueFull;
+  // if aGlueOpt == BOPAlgo_GlueOff   - the gluing mode is switched off
+  // if aGlueOpt == BOPAlgo_GlueShift - the gluing mode is switched on
+  // if aGlueOpt == BOPAlgo_GlueFull  - the gluing mode is switched on
+  aBuilder.SetGlue(aGlueOpt);
+  //
   // run the algorithm
   aBuilder.Build();